“Life’s most persistent and urgent question is: What are you doing for others?”

-The Martin Luther King Jr. Day of Service and Art transforms Dr. King’s life and teachings into community service which empowers and strengthens local communities.
-Following the stewardship model so closely embraced by Museum co-founder James Michener, we have organized an annual MLK program since 2011.
+The Martin Luther King, Jr. Day of Service and Art transforms Dr. King’s life and teachings into meaningful service opportunities, which empower and strengthen our community.
+Our annual event follows the stewardship model so closely embraced by Museum co-founder James Michener.

-The efforts of a local high schooler helped the Michener host its first MLK program.
-We brought together students from Palisades High School, and Neighborhood First, an organization in Lower Bucks County that works with at-risk youth.
-The efforts of over 50 students that day – baking cookies, painting t-shirts, making blankets, and writing letters – provided a much-needed service to the Bucks County Housing Group, an organization that supports 13 housing shelters and serves thousands of homeless children and families throughout the county.
+The efforts of a local high school student helped the Michener host its first MLK program in 2011.
+Over fifty students from Palisades High School joined with Neighborhood First, an organization in Lower Bucks County that works with at-risk youth.
+They spent the day baking cookies, painting t-shirts, making blankets, and writing letters to government officials about homelessness, poverty, and education.
+Their collaborative efforts provided a much-needed service to the Bucks County Housing Group, an organization that supports 13 housing shelters and serves thousands of homeless children and families throughout the county.

 In the years that followed, we have partnered with other community organizations in meaningful ways to reach children, families, and Michener volunteers in honor of Dr. King.
 We have listened to international performers share stories and songs about Dr. King’s life and legacy.
 We heard Charlotte Blake Alston tell inspiring tales of